 The researchers hope this test will pick up cancers at an early stage.
 Diagnosing cancer early means there is a greater chance of successful treatment.

 The NHS Galleri screening trial

 This trial is the result of a partnership between NHS England and a company called GRAIL.
-The trial team will use NHS records to search for people aged 50 to 77 who have:
+It has now closed to recruitment.
+The trial team used NHS records to search for people aged 50 to 77 who had:

 - not been diagnosed with cancer in the last 3 years, or